csci-1301/csci-1301.github.io/docs/user_guide.md

         - write lab instructions in this file.
 You should include meta data, at minimum a title
         - make the lab standalone to support alternative ordering (avoid assumptions about what was done "last time")
         - do not make assumptions about student using specific OS, include instructions for all supported options (Windows, MacOS, Linux)
-        - do not make assumptions about student using Visual Studio, use the term IDE instead
+        - do not make assumptions about student using Visual Studio, refer to IDE instead

     #. (optional) if you want to include starter code with the lab,
         - create a subdirectory called `src`